 MS affects everyone differently.
 The severity of the disease and the types of symptoms vary from person to person.
 The exact cause of MS is unknown.
 However, scientists believe that four factors may play a role in the development of the disease.

-MS is considered an immune-mediated disease.
-That is, the immune system malfunctions and attacks the CNS.
+MS is considered an immune-mediated disease: the immune system malfunctions and attacks the CNS.
 Researchers know that the myelin sheath is directly affected, but they don’t know what triggers the immune system to attack the myelin.

 Research about which immune cells are responsible for the attack is ongoing.
 Scientists are seeking to uncover what causes these cells to attack.
 They’re also searching for methods to control or stop the progression of the disease.